SyedKabir-dataWorm/Designing-multi-dimensional-data-warehouses/README.md

 account.
 For example, execute the following query: select * from MonChild.<table_name>;

-Tasks:
+**Tasks:**

-[1].
-Develop a G9 Education star schema.
+1. Develop a G9 Education star schema.
 Identify the fact table, dimensions and attributes required to support the schema.
 The result of this task is a star schema diagram.
 If you are using a bridge table, make sure to include weight factor and list aggregate attributes.
 You can use any drawing tool, such as Lucidchart, to draw the star schema.

-[2].
-Validate your star schema using the two-column table methodology.
+2. Validate your star schema using the two-column table methodology.
 You are required to illustrate the two-column tables for all fact measures and dimensions in your star schema design.

-[3].
-Write the SQL commands to create the fact and dimension tables.
+3. Write the SQL commands to create the fact and dimension tables.
 You need to create a script file containing the appropriate SQL commands to create the fact and dimension tables.
 Each dimension must have an ID or a surrogate key.
 The operational database tables are accessible through the MonChild account.